jaericho/jaericho.github.io/_posts/2021-02-22-Counting-and-Copying-Directories.md

 The default of /MT (8 threads) would probably have been enough.
 Also, I don't know if this will help on hdds.

-Using robocopy is faster than `Get-ChildItem` and can handle filepaths longer than 260 characters.
+This method seems to be faster than `Get-ChildItem` in my informal benchmarks and can handle filepaths longer than 260 characters.

 *(I already ran across a situation where I needed to upgrade from `[int64]` to `[uint64]` because of an 8TB hard drive.)*